 A lot of women get these cramps during their periods at some point in their lives.
 They usually feel like a throbbing pain in your lower belly.
 The cramps could begin a couple of days before your period comes and sometimes continue throughout your period.
 These cramps are usually worse especially during the first few days of your period when your menstrual flow is heaviest.

 You can possibly start feeling these cramps the moment you get your first period.
-Your periods may become more or less pain throughout your life though it varies between individual.
+Your periods may become more or less pain throughout your life though it varies between individuals.
 However, for many women, cramps become less painful as they get older in age.

 1. Over-the-counter Pain Medicine